Dynamically induced cascading failures in power grids: Results

-The first thing to notice from the histograms in Fig. \ref{fig:Histograms of line cuts}(a) is that in most of the cases the initial failure of a line does not cause any cascade at all, or very small ones.
+Initial line failures mostly do not cause any cascade and if they do, cascades typically affect only a small number of lines, see Fig.~\ref{fig:Histograms of line cuts}(a).
 This means that the Spanish grid is in most of the cases $N-1$ stable even in our dynamical model of cascades.
 Nevertheless, for $\alpha_1$, there exist a few lines that, when damaged, trigger a substantial part of the network to be disconnected.
-This leads to the question whether and how the distribution of producers or the topology of the network impact the size and frequency of the cascade.
-When comparing distributed (many small producers) in panel (a) to centralized power production (few large producers) in panel (b) we do not observe a significant difference in the statistics of the cascades.
+This leads to the question whether and how the distribution of generators or the topology of the network impact the size and frequency of the cascade.
+When comparing distributed (many small generators) in panel (a) to centralized power generation (few large generators) in panel (b) we do not observe a significant difference in the statistics of the cascades.
 The same holds when comparing different network topologies, such as the Spanish and the French grid in panels (d) and (e).